 Consumer prices in Switzerland went down 0.2 percent month-over-month in November of 2020, mainly due to falling prices for international package holidays.
 It compares with forecasts of a 0.1 percent drop.
 Hotel accommodation also recorded a price decrease, as did fruiting vegetables.
 In contrast, prices for housing rentals and foreign red wine increased. source: Swiss Federal Statistical Office

 Inflation Rate Mom in Switzerland averaged 0.18 percent from 1950 until 2020, reaching an all time high of 2.10 percent in November of 1973 and a record low of -1.05 percent in July of 2004.
 This page provides - Switzerland Inflation Rate MoM - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Switzerland Inflation Rate MoM - data, historical chart, forecasts and calendar of releases - was last updated on December of 2020.

-Inflation Rate Mom in Switzerland is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate Mom in Switzerland to stand at 0.40 in 12 months time.
-In the long-term, the Switzerland Inflation Rate MoM is projected to trend around 0.50 percent in 2020, according to our econometric models.
+Inflation Rate Mom in Switzerland is expected to be -0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate Mom in Switzerland to stand at 0.10 in 12 months time.
+In the long-term, the Switzerland Inflation Rate MoM is projected to trend around 0.30 percent in 2021 and 0.20 percent in 2022, according to our econometric models.